CHT2520/using-javascript/README.md

 }
 ```
 - Modify the `changeDecade()` function so that it calls `getFilms()` instead of `updateFilmList()`
-  - Because we aren't having to switch between different arrays, we can also get rid of the `if` statement.
+  - Because we aren't having to switch between different arrays, we can also get rid of the `if` statement i.e.

 ```javascript
 function changeDecade(event){